webONES/not-spanish/README.md

 # Not Spanish in code

-This is a currently program for FMAT UADY to promote coding in english.
+This is a currently campaign for FMAT UADY to promote coding in english.

 With :heart: by @arandilopez.